MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 - Plugins can't be downgraded, only upgraded or reinstalled (repaired).
 - If no CWA is found on the endpoint, installation is stopped.

-### SlimCore MSIX staging and registration on the endpoint
+### Step 3: SlimCore MSIX staging and registration on the endpoint

 The plugin silently executes this step, without user or admin intervention.
 The staging and registration relies on the App Readiness Service (ARS) on the endpoint.
 It's possible that the MSIX package installation is blocked by registry keys set by a Group Policy or a third-party tool.
 For a complete list of applicable registry keys, see [How Group Policy works with packaged apps - MSIX](/windows/msix/group-policy-msix).